blazium-engine/blazium-docs/tutorials/ui/gui_using_fonts.rst

     Loading system fonts is only supported on Windows, macOS, Linux, Android and iOS.

     However, loading system fonts on Android is unreliable as there is no official API for doing so.
-Godot has to rely on parsing system configuration files, which can be modified by third-party Android vendors.
+Blazium has to rely on parsing system configuration files, which can be modified by third-party Android vendors.
 This may result in non-functional system font loading.